 This will build and install a “perl6″ or “perl6.exe” executable, by default in the install/bin/ subdirectory of the rakudo build directory.

 The “–backends” option tells which backends to use.
 To build both for parrot and jvm backend pass both as shown above.
-The first mentioned backend will be installed as “perl6″ (or “perl6.exe”) in addition to “perl6-p” and “perl6-j”.
+The first mentioned backend will be installed as “perl6″ (or “perl6.exe”) in addition to “perl6-p” and “perl6-j”/”perl6-m”.
 The option “–gen-parrot” is not needed when building for jvm only.
+Identically the option –gen-moar is only needed when building for the “moar” backend.

 The “–gen-parrot” option tells Configure.pl to automatically download (via ‘git’) and build the version of Parrot most appropriate for the copy of Rakudo you currently have.
 It’s okay to use the –gen-parrot option on later invocations of Configure.pl; the configure system will re-build Parrot only if a newer version is needed for whatever version of Rakudo you’re working with.